61 Yarn Crafts without Knitting or Crochet

 Easy Yarn Crafts for Kids

 Knitting and crochet can be challenging for kids depending on the age of the child and the intricacy of the pattern.
-But kids can still make yarn crafts!
+But kids can still work with yarn!
 These easy yarn crafts for kids are perfect for a range of ages, and they are so much fun.
-Kids can make a wearable project like the Raffia DIY Headband, holiday crafts, fun trinkets, and more.
+Kids can make a wearable project like the Raffia DIY Headband, fun trinkets, and more.
 These yarn craft projects are so much fun and kids will love to make them!

 String Art Projects

-String art is a particular type of yarn craft that we thought warranted its own section.
+String art is one of the things to do with yarn and fingers that we thought warranted its own section.
 Most of the projects below are string art for beginners, but you'll find a few more challenging projects within this section as well.
 If you've wanted to give string art patterns a shot for a while now but haven't taken the plunge, now is the time!

 Photo Credit: Tanner Bell and Courtney Chambers from alittlecraftinyourday.com